JuliaLang/Juleps/PathTypes.md

 # JULEP PathTypes

 - **Title:** Using types for paths.
-- **Authors:**
+- **Authors:** Lyndon White (aka oxinabox) <lyndon.white@research.uwa.edu.au>
-- **Created:** 31 Janurary 2017 (initial draft 2016-09-11)
+- **Created:** 31 January 2017
 - **Status:** work in progress

 ## Abstract:

-Add a AbstractPath type  and deprecate  `open(::AbstractString)` infavour of `open(::AbstractPath)` AbstractPaths allow code to be written without caring where or how the data is stored.
+Add a AbstractPath type  and deprecate  `open(::AbstractString)` in favour of `open(::AbstractPath)` AbstractPaths allow code to be written without caring where or how the data is stored.
-Using types for paths allow us to enfornce some validity and constancy rules.
+Using types for paths allow us to enforce some validity and constancy rules.
-This also allows for multiple dispatch differenciating between a Path to a file, and that files contents as a string.
+This also allows for multiple dispatch differentiating between a Path to a file, and that files contents as a string.

 ## Proposal